mamoit/educabiz-scraper/README.md

 # Scraper for Educabiz
+Educabiz is a teacher-to-parent communication platform.
+The teachers can send messages, reports, photos, and videos through there.
+Overall, the idea is quite good, but the implementation lacks in some aspects.
+When downloading pictures and videos from the platform, I noticed two things:
+- The bulk downloader was not functioning properly.
+- Downloading one picture at a time would take forever, and the downloaded picture or video was scaled down and compressed beyond what is reasonable.

+After looking into the traffic of the site, I noticed that there is actually a reference to the original media files in the requests, it's just not used by the frontend though.
+So, I made this scraper to ease the life of anyone who wants to keep their children's pictures in good quality and with minimal effort.
+I could have made it a command-line tool if it were just for myself or even a bash script, but I took this opportunity to make something that is useful also to other parents who lack the expertise to do this and to learn how to create a simple cross-platform GUI in Go.

 ## Como utilizar (PT)
 1. Faz download da última versão do programa para o teu sistema operativo [aqui](https://github.com/mamoit/educabiz-scraper/releases) (`.exe` para windows)